lorenzo-rovigatti/tacoxDNA/README.md

 ## oxDNA-to-PDB converter

 The `oxDNA_PDB.py` script takes three mandatory arguments and outputs a single file.
+Since oxDNA bases has no one-to-one explicit mapping to all-atom representations, the converted structure will most likely require some sort of relaxation procedure before being used as input for all-atom simulation packages.
+Moreover, when using this script the following points should be taken into account:

+* the phosphate groups of nucleobases at the 5' end of each strand are removed
+* a hydrogen is added to each of the 3' and 5' end nucleobases (HO3' and HO5', respectively)

 ### Mandatory arguments
 * An oxDNA topology file